Code-Institute-Submissions/Kanoverhuur_Vathorst/README.md

 - and increase its return on investment on the canoes for the year 2020 and beyond.

 This is primarily a B2C application, although companies occasionally may reach out for a company outing (B2B).
 For that a separate section/page is envisaged for future releases with tailor made content.
-The footer will show the links to socials (not present yet).
+The footer will show the links to socials (not active yet).

 Although being a second activity of Lakeside SUP, Kanoverhuur Vathorst will use its own name and branding and chooses to use colors that are different to the colors of Lakeside SUP.